 WHAT DOES THIS MEAN?

 Every website that is made for EU citizens must display a banner to actively ask every website visitor for explicit (thus, manual) consent for technically not required cookies when entering the website.
 A standard pre-set consent (= all check boxes automatically ticked) to all cookies is illegal since the CJEU judgement.

 In addition to that, every website visitor must have the possibility to change his/her consent at any time.

 WHAT IS THE BEST SOLUTION?

 As you can maybe imagine, this situation causes quite a stir in the entire business as it leads to technical (and thus financial) challenges for every website owner/operator.
 After consultation with the Austrian trade association, in-depth information from Heinrich Partner lawyers in Germany and talks with other relevant entrepreneurs within the industry, I decided to use a specific cookie consent service.
 I thoroughly tested this service and ran several technical tests to make sure this is the ideal solution for my clients and me.

 That cookie consent service acts like this: No cookies, which are technically not required, are placed on my website visitor’s device unless he/she manually ticks the specific check boxes and clicks the OK button (no matter if desktop, laptop, tablet or smartphone).
-The cookie consent banner groups relevant cookies into three topics and makes it easier for my website visitors to give consent while maintaining 100 % transparency.

 I have already implemented this legally compliant cookie consent solution for the majority of my website clients.
 New website clients are offered this too.